Inklingo

 verbA2general

-Use 'proteger' when you mean to guard someone or something from physical danger, harm, or attack.
+Use 'proteger' when you need to describe guarding someone or something from immediate physical danger or harm.

 A large, strong human hand gently cups and covers a tiny, vulnerable yellow bird chick, shielding it from a light drizzle of rain.